PiotrJagielny/MyCardGame/README.md

 Epidemic - Destroy all min points cards on board <br>
 Rip - deals damage to whole row <br>
 Rain - deals damage to max points card every turn <br>
+Mushrooms - Decrease base power of enemy card by 3<br>

 Units: <br>
 Archer - A unit that can be placed and deals damage to an enemy card. <br>